Wellness Policy for Hoffman Trinity Lutheran School

 - classroom health education will complement physical education by reinforcing the knowledge and self-management skills needed to maintain a physically-active lifestyle and to reduce time spent on sedentary activities, such as watching television;

-- opportunities for physical activity will be incorporated into other subject lessons;
+- opportunities for physical activity will be incorporated into other subject lessons; and

 - classroom teachers will provide short physical activity breaks between lessons or classes, as appropriate.